 The number of places for Criminology, Medicine, Psychology, and International Business Administration is limited and for that reason, there is an intake restriction.
 Before 1 October, prior to the enrolment, the number of places available for each study programme will be known.
 Candidates can register from 1 October to 15 January via Studielink.
 The programme ranks the candidates according to their compliance with the selection criteria.
+Lottery may be part of the selection process.
 On 15 April, the ranking number will be announced via Studielink and proof of placement will be issued in accordance with the ranking.
-A candidate who receives proof of placement must confirm whether they wish to make use of it within two weeks.
-For each academic year, a student may register for a maximum of two programmes with an intake restriction.
-This does not apply for Medicine.
-Students may only register for Medicine at one university in the same year.
-At the EUR, a prospective student may participate in the paragraph 2.4) are not required to offer a choice of study programme check.
+A candidate who receives proof of placement must confirm whether they wish to make use of it within two paragraph 2.4) are not required to offer a choice of study programme check.